Man dies in snowmobile wreck in southeastern Idaho County

 WARREN, Idaho — A 33-year-old Kuna man died Saturday following a snowmobile accident on the Warren Wagon Road about 2 miles south of the Secech Stage Stop in southeastern Idaho County.

 According to a news release from the Idaho County Sheriff’s Office, Joshua Dombi was operating a snowmobile and hit a tree.
-McCall Fire and Rescue and Life Flight helicopter were dispatched to the scene.
-Cardio-pulmonary resuscitation was administered but Dombi died at the scene.
+McCall Fire and Rescue and a Life Flight helicopter were dispatched to the scene.
+Cardio-pulmonary resuscitation was administered, but Dombi died at the scene.

 The accident is under investigation by the sheriff’s office and no further information was immediately available.